-Sections of Malibu along the coastline are currently being evaluated and re-mapped within the new preliminary flood hazard zones by FEMA.
+Sections of Malibu along the coastline are currently being evaluated and re-mapped by FEMA within the new preliminary flood hazard zones.
 These maps represent an important step towards increasing public safety by better equipping residents and property owners to make decisions about protecting themselves and their properties.

 Visit the FEMA - Los Angeles Open Coast website to view the new maps and learn more about flood risk for specific property addresses.

-The maps are considered preliminary until they are adopted in the Summer of 2018.
-A Public Appeal Period has begun on August 9, 2017 and will run for 90 days.
-During this appeal period, residents may submit appeals and protests if they disagree with the maps and believe an error has been made.
-Property owners who want to appeal are required to submit the scientific or technical data intended to negate or contradict FEMA’s findings to Malibu’s Floodplain Administrator.
+The maps are considered preliminary until they are adopted in Summer/Fall 2018.
+A 90-day Public Appeal Period began on August 9, 2017 and ended on November 6, 2017.
+During this appeal period, residents were able to submit appeals and protests if they disagreed with the maps and believed an error had been made.
+Property owners who wanted to appeal were required to submit the scientific or technical data intended to negate or contradict FEMA.

-At the end of the Appeal Period, the City will evaluate all appeals and submit its findings to FEMA.
-Once FEMA reviews all appeals and protests and incorporates any needed map changes, a Letter of Final Determination will be issued.
+Once FEMA reviews all appeals and protests, and incorporates any needed map changes, a Letter of Final Determination will be issued.
 Six months later, the maps will be adopted and become effective, as will any new flood insurance requirements.
-However, starting immediately, the City intends to use these flood hazard maps to help determine requirements for construction and development.
+However, the City intends to use the new flood hazard maps immediately to help determine requirements for new construction and development.

 - Current FEMA floodplain maps